 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
 Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within in paragraphs 281-286 of KCSIE 2022.
 Visitors are required to sign in and out via the office visitors log and to display a visitor's badge whilst on site.
 Visitors will be provided with a leaflet outlining the school's safeguarding and child protection arrangements.
 They will be required to wear a label that indicates they are visitors and has their photograph printed on it.
 If they are working closely with children for periods of time (ie sports coaches; tutors; work experience) they will be required to provide details of their DBS.
-All visitors are expected to follow these school arrangements. - The headteachers will use their professional judgement to decide on access arrangements and if a visitor should be supervised and/or escorted. - BILC will give careful consideration to the suitability of any external organisations who may provide information, resources & speakers to pupils.
+All visitors are expected to follow these school arrangements. - The headteachers will use their professional judgement to decide on access arrangements and if a visitor should be supervised and/or escorted.
+All visitors have to sign in using the electronic register and are unable to move around the building without an escort as entrances are accessed via a fob. - BILC will give careful consideration to the suitability of any external organisations who may provide information, resources & speakers to pupils.
 The arrangements for the individuals providing these services on the school's premises may include an assessment of their education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required (eg for multiple sessions). - BILC will not accept the behaviour of any individual (parent or other) that threatens schools/ CC security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.
 The gates are unlocked between 8.15 and 9.30am and 3.00 and 3.30pm.
-Access at all other times is only through the
+Access at all other times is only through the msin tryrpyion